Best Tech Backpacks Android Central 2021

-Whether you're a writer, photographer, or just someone with a long commute to work every day, backpacks are the most efficient way to carry a full day's worth of gear without having to fuss with annoying rolling bags or messenger bags that wreck your shoulder.
-They're also a huge commodity, with thousands of backpacks to choose from, ranging from plain empty bags to more specialized options with dividers, pouches, and pockets galore.
-These are our favorite backpacks that cater specifically towards technology.
+Whether you're a writer, photographer, or someone with a long commute to work every day, backpacks are the most efficient way to carry a full day's worth of gear without having to fuss with annoying rolling bags or messenger bags that wreck your shoulder.
+They're also a huge commodity, with thousands of tech backpacks to choose from ranging from plain empty bags to more specialized options with dividers, pouches, and pockets galore.
+These are the best backpacks that cater specifically to tech.

-- Best Overall: Peak Design Everyday Backpack 20L
+- Best Overall: Peak Design Everyday Backpack v2

 - Easily Expandable: Nomatic Travel Pack